 - Angle: The keyboard should have a slight negative angle of about 15 degrees

-- Height: Your posture and desk height dictates the correct height of your keyboard and mouse
+- Height: Your posture and desk height dictate the correct height of your keyboard and mouse

 What about Wrist rests?